 5. Open accounts ledgers

 The sales and purchase ledgers open at the beginning can be saved to the program in two ways: as balances or by invoice.

-- Comparison data from the previous fiscal year are saved when you begin using Procountor.
+Comparison data from the previous fiscal year and possible opening balances are saved when you begin using Procountor.